© Unofficial Royalty 2024

 November 29, 1489 – Birth of Archibald Douglas, 6th Earl of Angus, 2nd husband of Margaret Tudor in Douglasdale, Lanarkshire, Scotland

 Archibald Douglas, 6th Earl of Angus, a Scottish nobleman active during the reigns of James V, King of Scots and Mary, Queen of Scots, was a leader of the Anglophile faction in Scotland in the early decades of the 16th century, seizing power several times.
-However, by the later part of his life, Archibald was once again a Scottish patriot.
+In his later years, Archibald was once again a Scottish patriot.
 Through their daughter Margaret Douglas, Archibald and Margaret Tudor are the grandparents of Henry Stuart, Lord Darnley, the first cousin and second husband of Mary, Queen of Scots, the great-grandparents of James VI, King of Scots, later also James I, King of England, and the ancestors of the British royal family and most other European royal families.

 Unofficial Royalty: Archibald Douglas, 6th Earl of Angus